An investment is something that you purchase in the hopes of

 Equities are investments in which the investor becomes part (or whole) owner in something.
 This includes common stock in a company, or real estate.

-It is what a borrower pays a lender for the use of their money.
+What a borrower pays a lender for the use of their money.
 Normally, this is expressed in terms of a percentage of the principal per year.
 For example, a savings account with 1% interest (you are the lender, the bank is the borrower) will pay you $1 for every $100 you keep there per year.

-It is a measure of how easily convertible an investment is to cash.
+A measure of how easily convertible an investment is to cash.
 Money in a savings account is very liquid, while money invested in a house has low liquidity because it takes time to sell a house.

-It is the original amount of money invested or borrowed.
+The original amount of money invested or borrowed.

 Unrealized gain or loss occurs when you’ve got a change in price of an asset.
 You realize the gain/loss when you actually sell the asset.
 See also capital gain/loss.

-It is the total income plus capital gains or losses of an investment.
+The total income plus capital gains or losses of an investment.
 See also Yield.

-It is the probability that the return on investment is different from what was expected.
+The probability that the return on investment is different from what was expected.
 Investments are often grouped on a scale from low risk (savings account, government bonds) to high risk (common stock, junk bonds).
 As a general rule of thumb, the higher the risk the higher the possible return.

-Shareholder is a person who holds common stock in a company.
+A shareholder is a person who holds common stock in a company.

-It occurs when a company offers to issue some additional multiple of shares for each existing stock.
+Occurs when a company offers to issue some additional multiple of shares for each existing stock.
 For example, a “2 for 1” stock split means that if you own 100 shares of a stock, you will receive an additional 100 at no cost to you.
 The unit price of the shares will be adjusted so there is no net change in the value, so in this example the price per share will be halved.

-It is the process of determining the market value or the price the investment would sell at in a “reasonable time frame”.
+The process of determining the market value or the price the investment would sell at in a “reasonable time frame”.

-It is a measure of the amount of money you earn from an investment (IE: how much income you receive from the investment).
+A measure of the amount of money you earn from an investment (IE: how much income you receive from the investment).
 Typically this is reported as a percentage of the principal amount.
 Yield does not include capital gains or loses (see Return).
 Eg: A stock sells for $100 and gives $2 in dividends per year has a yield of 2%.